-When the FT Bit, AFE Bit and watchdog register are not set, the IRQ/FT/OUT pin becomes an output driver that reflects the contents of D7 of the Control Register.
-In other words, when D7 (OUT Bit) and D6 (FT Bit) of address location 08h are a '0,' then the IRQ/FT/OUT pin will be driven low.
+When the FT bit, AFE bit and watchdog register are not set, the IRQ/FT/OUT pin becomes an output driver that reflects the contents of D7 of the Control Register.
+In other words, when D6 of location 08h is a '0', D7 of location 08h and 0Ah and the watchdog register are a '0' then the IRQ/FT/OUT pin will be driven low.